Why Is My Cactus Turning Pink?

 Cactus is a spiny succulent plant without foliage, having chubby stems and dazzling blooms.
 One fine day, you notice that your cactus is turning pink.
+At times, you may also notice your cactus turning red or purple as well.
 What can be the reason for your cactus plant turning pink?

 Sunburn